PouyaPouryaie/springboot-kafka/kafka-guideline.md

             // put logic here
         }
         ```
-- Schema Registery (Avro Schema)
+- Schema Registry (Avro Schema)
     - to ensure that new data can be consumed by older consumers that were designed to work with the old schema
     - the requirements which we need are an Avro Maven plugin to define object from Avro Schema file, <br> and Avro Serializer and Deserializer for serialize and deserialize
-    - the schema registery is going to provide a way to store, retrive and evolve schema in a consistent <br> manner between producer and consumer
+    - the schema registry is going to provide a way to store, retrieve and evolve schema in a consistent <br> manner between producer and consumer
     - To check subjects in service registry: http://localhost:8081/subjects
     - To check entity: `http://localhost:8081/subjects/<topic-name>-value/versions/latest`
-    - when adding a new field to a schema, you should add a default value for that field in `avsc` file.
+    - when adding a new field to a schema, for `Backward compatibility` you should add a default value for that field in `avsc` file.
+    - each time after updating `avsc` file, the project needs to compile again to reflects changes on the entity
+    - Configs:
+    - - `SCHEMA_REGISTRY_URL_CONFIG`: The URL for connecting to Schema Registry
+      - `SPECIFIC_AVRO_READER_CONFIG`: It implies that the Avro consumer (e.g. Kafka consumer) is configured to deserialize messages into specific Avro classes generated from an Avro schema
+      - `AUTO_REGISTER_SCHEMAS`: To determines whether the schema registry should automatically register new schemas when it encounters them (__should be false at Production mode__)
 - RoutingKafkaTemplate
     - using RoutingKafkaTemplate to serialize data based on different topic name
     - you need to define a bean to return `Map<Pattern, ProducerFactory<Object, Object>>` which is contains different type of <br> DefaultKafkaProducerFactory based on Pattern that you are defined like `Pattern.compile("message-.*")`